loganhasson/pushstream-and-ruby/README.md

 This is just a general overview of the different protocols (and others do exist, such as the peer-to-peer WebRTC).
 Further reading [here](https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events), [here](http://html5doctor.com/server-sent-events/#api), [here](http://www.html5rocks.com/en/tutorials/eventsource/basics/), [here](http://jaxenter.com/tutorial-jsf-2-and-html5-server-sent-events-104548.html), [here](http://www.developerfusion.com/article/143158/an-introduction-to-websockets/), [here](http://stackoverflow.com/questions/11077857/what-are-long-polling-websockets-server-sent-events-sse-and-comet), [here](http://stackoverflow.com/questions/5195452/websockets-vs-server-sent-events-eventsource), and [here](http://stackoverflow.com/questions/10028770/html5-websocket-vs-long-polling-vs-ajax-vs-webrtc-vs-server-sent-events) (in no particular order).

-## Part II - Setting up an nginx server with the pushstream module
+## Part II - Setting up an nginx server with the push stream module

 For this section, I'm assuming you have access to a server (or virtual machine) running Ubuntu 12.04.x.
 These instructions should work on other versions of Ubuntu, but attempt installation on other versions at your own risk.